Register a Webhook in Dynamics 365 using power platform CLI and plugin registration tool

 Operation

-These steps ensure the Verint adapter receives relavant data from screen recording.
+msdyn_sessionparticipantCreate, Update These steps ensure the Verint adapter receives relevant data from screen recording.

 -